 What is an Active Birth?

-Genesis Maternity Clinic advocates active birth and women can use birthing stools, balls and cushions to allow for comfortable sitting and kneeling and squatting positions at the clinic.
-We also provide birth tubs which allow women to labour and give birth in water as the water provides support and buoyancy which allows the women to change position easily in the pool.
+Genesis Maternity Clinic advocates active birth and women can use birthing stools, balls and cushions to allow comfortable sitting, kneeling and squatting positions during the birth, We also provide birth tubs which allow women to go through labour and give birth in water.
+The water provides support and buoyancy which allows the mother to change position easily in the pool.

-The photo is of Jude Polack, founder of Genesis Clinic, where she also birthed her third baby.
-Here she is seen moving around freely and actively,whilst in labour.
+The photo is of Jude Polack, founder of Genesis Clinic, where she birthed her third baby.
+Here she is seen moving around freely and actively while in labour.

 How can you benefit from active birth?